As promised some background info for tonight.

 “One has to adjust to the rhythm of the vintage”

-Oszkár Maurer (on the right here)
+Oszkár Maurer (on the left here)

 Oszkár’s Maurer’s grandfather was also a winemaker, who in the 1920s made the region’s first sparkling wine.
 Oszkár, who has been making wine since 1994, also plans to make sparkling wine.
 His cellar is in Hajdújárás, where his family home is.
 Out of the vineyards, 10 hectares are in Szerémség and five are in the South Csongrád wine region.
 The larger Szerémség estate boasts 100-year-old vines: there’s more than 90-year-old Kövidinka and Bakator planted in 1909, and Kadarka planted in 1880, with such old vines a rarity the world over.
 There’s only manual labour with these vines and the machines are replaced by horses.